 else:

 Beware the beginner's mistake (of which I've been guilt many times).
-Both the Base and the Recursive Case can't simply name a value.
+Both the Base and the Recursive Case can't simply compute a value.
 Each must return a value.

 So, we can implement the factorial function both iteratively and recursively.
 This isn't uncommon.
 Indeed any iterative algorithm can be made recursive if we wish.
 I'll show you a few examples.
 In each, I'll first give an iterative and then a recursive algorithm.